salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 The value of this property will be read before component construction and cached for the lifetime of the application.
-All instances of a component will operate in the same shadow mode and an error will be thrown if the value of `shadowMode` is unrecognized.
+All instances of a component will operate in the same shadow mode and an error will be thrown if the value of `shadowSupportMode` is unrecognized.

-The `shadowMode` property is implemented as an enum to keep the door open for additional shadow modes.
+The `shadowSupportMode` property is implemented as an enum to keep the door open for additional shadow modes.
 For example, we might implement a `native-only` shadow mode for components that only support native Shadow DOM, or we might implement a `synthetic-only` shadow mode for components that only support synthetic Shadow DOM.

 ### Composition